 1 Who are your programmes designed for?

-Anyone who, for whatever reason, is unable to keep in touch with what is going on in their local community by reading the local newspapers (Herts Advertiser and St Albans & Harpenden Review, magazines and so on).
-Most of our listeners are visually impaired, but our service is also available to others who have difficulty reading whether for short, medium or long term.
+Anyone who, for whatever reason, is unable to keep in touch with what is going on in their local community by reading the local newspapers (Herts Advertiser and St Albans Times), magazines and other publications.
+Most of our listeners are visually impaired, but our service is also available to others who have difficulty reading – whether in the short, medium or long term.

 2 Which areas do you cover?

-St Albans, Harpenden, Redbourn, Flamstead, Markyate, London Colney, Park Street, Colney Heath, Chiswell Green, Sandridge, Wheathampstead, Kimpton and all other villages nearby
+St Albans, Harpenden, London Colney, Park Street, Sandridge, Redbourn, Wheathampstead, Colney Heath, Chiswell Green, Kimpton, Flamstead, Markyate, and all other villages nearby.
+We also have listeners in Radlett, Luton and beyond.

 3 What do I receive each week?

-Each week (usually on Saturday) your postman will deliver a wallet or pouch.
-Inside this there will be a memory stick containing that week’s programme.
-(See Questions 6 and 7 for other ways to listen.)
+Each week (usually on Saturday) your postman will deliver a wallet or pouch to your home.
+Inside there will be a USB memory stick containing that week’s programme.
+(See Questions 5 and 6 for other ways to listen.)

 4 How do I listen to these memory sticks?

-We will provide you – on loan and entirely free-of-charge – with a purpose-built and simple to use play-back unit.
-When you decide to become a listener, we will arrange to visit you and explain how it works.
+We can provide you – entirely free-of-charge – with a purpose-built and simple to use play-back unit.
+When you think you might become a listener, we will arrange to visit and explain how it works.

 5 Can I listen to the programmes on my laptop or PC?